 You can also gain new clients by making a list of local and national brands or companies you wish to work with.

 First, put together a small work sample of your studio work and craft a short, but engaging email to send off as pitches.
-This is one of the more difficult ways to land new leads, but with persistence you may be able to generate interest and buzz about your work.
-Using a mixture of these two inquiry methods are guaranteed to open up new photographic opportunities.
+This is one of the more difficult ways to land new leads, but with persistence, you may be able to generate interest and buzz about your work.
+Using a mixture of these two inquiry methods is guaranteed to open up new photographic opportunities.

 Selling Your Work